This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - X-rays: You may need pictures of your wrist and hand to check for a fracture.
 X-rays of both hands and wrists may be done.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your wrist and hand.
 An MRI may show if you have de Quervain's disease.
 You may be given dye to help the pictures show up better.
-Tell caregivers if you are allergic to iodine or seafood.
+Tell healthcare providers if you are allergic to iodine or seafood.
 You may also be allergic to the dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell caregivers if you have any metal in or on your body.
+Tell healthcare providers if you have any metal in or on your body.

 How is de Quervain's disease treated?